 $ st-flash write build/pd-buddy-firmware.bin 0x8000000

 OpenOCD can also be used to flash the firmware.
-If your debug probe is an ST-LINK/V2, you can easily do this as follows:
+For example:

 After first flashing the PD Buddy Sink, the device has no configuration.
 To configure it, plug it into your computer while holding the “Setup” button.
 The LED should blink once per second to indicate that the device is in configuration mode.
 There are then two ways to configure the Sink: a serial terminal, or the configuration GUI.